 Potting and Repotting - How to Repot Plants

-A guide to repotting and potting houseplants. ...
+Repotting is an important part of keeping healthy houseplants.
 The best time of year to repot is in spring, before the new flush of summer growth.
-Here are signs you need to ...
+Here are signs ...

 Repotting most container-grown plants should be done annually, at the first signs of the spring flush of growth.
 (Bromeliads and other epiphytes are an exception ...